salt-die/sacks/README.md

     * Bijection - A one-to-one mapping. `reverse` method allows reverse-lookup.
     * Dictch - Dict with choice.
 Exposes a sequence of the keys of the mapping, `as_sequence`, for use with `random` module.
 * primitives
+    * BinaryNode - Primitive of a binary tree.
     * Block - Element of a doubly-linked list.
     * FibHeapNode - Primitive of a Fibonacci Heap.
 A combination of a tree node and `Block`.
     * RadixNode - A node of an Adaptive Radix Tree.